Skip to Interior Page Content

 Tuition and Fees

-The following outline of the tuition and fees for the 2022-23 academic year is offered as a general guide for planning purposes only, and is based on University-approved allowances for living expenses incurred during the academic year.
+The following outline of the estimated tuition and fees for the 2025-2026 academic year is offered as a general guide for planning purposes only and is based on University-approved allowances for living expenses incurred during the academic year.

-The University of Virginia’s budget for tuition and living expenses for the 2023-24 academic is set by the Board of Visitors in February 2023.
+The University of Virginia’s budget for tuition, fees, and living expenses for the 2026-2027 academic year is set by the Board of Visitors in December 2025.

 Cost of Attendance In-State Out-of-State & International

-**Estimated cost if insurance is purchased through UVA.
+**Estimated 2025-2026 cost if insurance was purchased through the University of Virginia.
 Students may be covered under a parent’s policy or a personal policy.
 If this coverage meets minimum requirements, then the UVA policy may be waived in July.
+The final 2025-2026 insurance rates will be available in late summer.

 Funding Your Degree